 Winter camping: Winter camping is only available at the Mont-Albert campground.
 Cross-country ski and snowshoe trails are accessible in this area.
 Washroom facilities with showers are in operation year-round.
 Fires are prohibited.
 Reservations by phone only: 1-800-665-6527.

 Huts: Seven huts at the entrance to the Mont-Albert campground provide lodging near the short trails in both winter and summer.
 The huts are equipped with electricity and located near modern washroom facilities.
 They are accessible by car.
-In the winter, in the winter, they require a 50-metre (165-foot) walk.
+In the winter, they require a 50-metre (165-foot) walk.
 Eleven other huts are also available, which allow you to explore our Nordic ski trails and admire the natural beauty of the mountains.
 Reservations by phone only: 1-800-665-6527.